LEARN TO IMPROVISE

 while building your repertoire and deepening your groove

 When you join the The Fingerstyle Five, you won't just learn new songs, you'll get the exercises and lessons you need to solo on them, too.
-And with an ever-growing archive of classic blues songs, original instrumentals, theory lessons and members-only arranging workshops, you'll know just what to practice without ever running out of things to work on.
+And with an ever-growing archive of classic blues songs, original instrumentals and members-only lessons and workshops, you'll know just what to practice without ever running out of things to work on.

 Somewhere in between playing by rote and blindly winging it lies this simple idea: improvisation starts with learning a few variations for every couple of bars, then learning to swap them out for each other on the fly.
 That's it.
 Got three variations for every two bars of an eight-bar song?
 Even I can do the math on that: it's 81 different combinations for how to play through the tune.
 That's a lot of music from just twelve licks.

 You can build a complete instrumental arrangement of any blues tune with just seven steps: an intro, a basic pass through the tune, an embellished pass through the tune, a chorus or two of improvising, an arranged variation or "shout chorus," a recap of the melody, and an outro or closing vamp.
 That's it!
 In the Fingerstyle Five, we do a members-only live stream each month just to talk about arranging strategies and look at hands-on ideas for intros, vamps, shout choruses and more.

 If you're wondering how to fill up all that blank space without running out of ideas, don't worry – you've got the form.
 In the case of the blues, it's typically an eight or twelve bar chord progression, which we can break down into two or four bar sections.
 The chord progression and the melody tell you a lot about what to do – the scales and notes to emphasize, where to play, where to pause.
 The form is your roadmap to the tune, and the melody is your guide to shaping your solo.